jenkinsci/seed-plugin/README.md

 The _branch seed_ job is deleted.
 The associated pipeline is deleted or not according the configuration of the plug-in.

-Configuration parameters:

-* deletion of the branch pipeline on branch deletion

 ### Update of Seed files in a branch

 Whenever the Seed files are updated in a branch (files under the `/seed` folder), the _branch seed_ job is triggered, in order to regenerate the pipeline, if this configuration parameter is enabled.

-Configuration parameters:

-* branch pipeline regeneration on seed update

 ### Push on a branch

 Whenever some branch files are updated (outside of the Seed files), the branch pipeline start job is triggered.

-Configuration parameters:

-* branch pipeline trigger on update

 ## Configuration